 With the top-level basics out of the way, let’s explore how to make cannabis tea in detail and learn a few cannabis tea recipes you can easily make at home.

-The answer depends on the cannabinoid profile in your weed tea and your body's reaction to the dosage.
-Typically though, THC-infused cannabis tea will get you high.
+The answer depends on the cannabinoid profile in your weed tea and your body’s reaction to the dosage.
+Typically though, THC-infused cannabis tea will is psychoactive.
 The effects are likely to have you feeling a more substantial high than from smoking as well, with some effects lasting up to eight hours.

-This result is brought on by the different journeys the cannabis takes in your body.
-Rather than almost immediately entering the bloodstream like smoking or vaping, edibles go through the digestive system into the liver, where the THC is metabolized.
+This result is brought on by the different ways your body processes cannabis.
+While smoking or vaping allow cannabinoids to almost immediately enter the bloodstream, edibles go through the digestive system into the liver, where the THC is metabolized.
 Once in the liver, the metabolite 11-hydroxy is produced, which can increase pot potency five-fold.

 Dosages vary by each person’s preference and the strain(s) used.
 Consider the following scenario for more of an idea:

 Let’s say a single gram of cannabis, totaling 1,000 mg in dry weight, has roughly 10% THC content.
 So a tea using that bud would contain about 100 mg of THC.

 Additionally, cannabis tea follows the same rules as all other teas.
 Be sure to also keep in mind that strength depends on steeping time, with more extended periods resulting in stronger tea.